 SkilledUp offers 133 best Excel resources starting from tutorial websites, blogs, Youtube channels, Excel reference guides and much more.

-Rick Grantham has a list of Excel forums and chat boards, Excel resources in different languages, VBA and PowerPivot sites.
+Rick Grantham has a list of Excel forums and chat boards, Excel tips and tricks in different languages, VBA and PowerPivot sites.

 Excel-lent resources is a powerful list of Excel tutorials, lessons plans, Excel troubleshooting sites and site where you can find free Excel templates.